TruscaPetre/PAIP/README.md

 ---

 TODO List:
-- Figure out the architecture of the system
+- Integrate day 7
+- Finish Integrating until yesterday
 - Clarify and improve the goal
-- Explore the PDF model
-- Integrate day 7
 - Read my notes about first principles and bring them into a next iteration - maybe on iteration 12
+- After exploring "enough" the concepts of : layers of abstraction, first principles thinking, PDF framework, creativity, we will start developing the system in software
+- Find the new ideas that will solve the limitations of current systems

 ---